Steve H. Hanke

 Steve H. Hanke is a professor of applied economics and founder and codirector of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at the Johns Hopkins University in Baltimore.

-Hanke is a senior fellow at the Cato Institute in Washington, D.C., a senior fellow at the Independent Institute in Oakland, California, a senior adviser at the Renmin University of China’s International Monetary Research Institute in Beijing, and a special counselor to the Center for Financial Stability in New York.
-Hanke is also a contributing editor at Central Banking in London and a contributor at National Review.
-In addition, Hanke is a member of the Charter Council of the Society for Economic Measurement and of the Euromoney Country Risk’s Experts Panel.
+Hanke is a distinguished senior scholar at the Mises Institute in Auburn, Alabama, a senior fellow at the Independent Institute in Oakland, California, a senior adviser at the Renmin University of China’s International Monetary Research Institute in Beijing, and a special counselor to the Center for Financial Stability in New York.
+Hanke is also a contributing editor at the International Economy, a contributing editor at Central Banking in London, and a contributor at National Review.
+In addition, Hanke is a member of the Charter Council of the Society for Economic Measurement.
+Currently, he is ranked as the world’s 3rd most influential economist by Focus Economics in Barcelona, Spain.